barjac/freedv-rade-build/README.md

  # freedv-rade-build

-This script is intended to automate the install of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.
+This script is intended to automate installation of the new RADE development versions of freedv-gui-2.0-dev in modern Linux distibutions.

 It is currently tested in **Mageia, LinuxMint, Fedora** and **Ubuntu**